gramineproject/gramine/CONTRIBUTING.rst

 Reporting Bugs
 --------------

-In order to report a |nbsp| problem, please open an issue in the `issue tracker
+In order to report a problem, please open an issue in the `issue tracker
 <https://github.com/gramineproject/gramine/issues>`__.

 Reporting Security Vulnerabilities